-*Matcha is rich in Vitamin C, fiber, chlorophyll and antioxidants
+*Matcha is rich in Vitamin C, fiber, chlorophyll and antioxidants.
+See our section on All About Matcha.

 *Chia seeds are an excellent source of omega-3 fatty acids, which help HDL cholesterol.
 Don’t be fooled by their size: the tiny seeds pack a powerful nutritional punch.
 High in protein, rich in fiber.
 Chia seeds are also relatively easy to find in most grocery stores.
 They can be sprinkled in yogurt, cereal or smoothies.
 They can also be added to baked goods.
 We love the versatility!